YunoHost/doc/pages/06.contribute/10.packaging_apps/04.virtualbox/packaging_apps_virtualbox.md

 ## How do we connect to the virtual machine?

-Virtual machine connection is similar to any YunoHost server connection, that is by using `ssh`.
+Virtual machine connection is similar to any YunoHost server connection, that is by using SSH.

 ```bash
 ssh admin@my.domain